 Specific grapes have particular flavours and aromas, which they impart to the finished wine.
 But climate, region and winemaking technique can also affect the palate of a particular grape varietal.
 So a Riesling from the Clare Valley, for instance, will probably taste quite different from one grown in Margaret River or Germany.
 Nevertheless, here are a few key flavours and aromas you might notice in some of the more popular grape varietals.
-To learn more about the most common grape varieties make sure to visit our grape varieties
+To learn more about the most common grape varieties make sure to visit our grape varieties section.

 RIESLING: Green apple, lemon, lime, citrus, musk, rose petal.